Learn About Our Diverse

 Paul M. Conti

 Dr. Paul M. Conti is a graduate of Stanford University School of Medicine.
 He completed his training at Stanford and at Harvard, where he served as Chief Resident.
 He then worked in private practice while serving on the medical faculty at Harvard.
-He was named as one of Oregon’s Top Psychiatrists in 2008, his first full year of practice in Oregon.
-Dr. Conti is a general psychiatrist, treating all aspects of both mental illness and the impact of life stressors.
+Dr. Conti was named as one of Oregon’s Top Psychiatrists in 2008, his first full year of practice in Oregon.
+He is a general psychiatrist, treating all aspects of both mental illness and the impact of life stressors.
 Dr. Conti is adept at helping people untangle complex problems, and he incorporates a holistic view of each client or patient into his work, knowing the far-reaching impacts trauma can have upon the systems and communities in which an individual resides, works, and serves.
-His practice includes use of medications and psychotherapy, and he also routinely treats complex cases, co-occurring alcohol and drug issues, and does neuropsychiatric assessments.
+His practice includes the use of medications and psychotherapy, and he also treats complex cases, co-occurring alcohol and drug issues, and does neuropsychiatric assessments.
 In addition to clinical treatment, Dr. Conti provides business-related and legal consulting services.
 He is the author of Trauma: The Invisible Epidemic, a book that brings his valuable insights about how we can collectively heal from trauma’s effects to a larger audience.